ibm-cloud-docs/devsecops/building-blocks.md

 * Update pipeline triggers that are provided by the toolchain or add more triggers to your pipelines.
 * Update environment properties for your pipelines or add more properties for your pipelines.

+Effective 15 Dec 2025, IBM Cloud Security and Compliance Center is deprecated.
+Any existing service instances are non-functional.
+{: deprecated}

 ## Continuous Compliance (CC) toolchain - Ensure that you are running a secure and compliant application
 {: #cd-devsecops-reusable-cc}